objectbox/objectbox-go/README.md

 Docs
 ----
-Documentation is still on-going work.
-To get started, please have a look at the [examples](examples) directory and [golang.objectbox.io](https://golang.objectbox.io).
+To get started, please have a look at the [examples](examples) directory and [ObjectBox Go docs](https://golang.objectbox.io).

+Also, check the [ObjectBox GoDocs](https://godoc.org/github.com/objectbox/objectbox-go/objectbox) - and the sources in this repo.

+Documentation is still on-going work; expect more soon.

 License
 -------